 - Applicants must provide at least 75% of the project cost if applying for a grant only.

-- Applicants must provide at least 25% of the project cost if applying for loan, or loan and grant combination.
+- Applicants must provide at least 25% of the project cost if applying for guaranteed loan, or guaranteed loan and grant combination.

 - Energy efficiency projects require an energy audit or assessment.

 - Applications for this program are accepted year round at your local office.

 - Basic Program – Code of Federal Regulation, 7 CFR 4280, Subpart B

 - This program is authorized by Title IX of the Agricultural Act of 2014, (2014 Farm Bill)

 This program helps increase American energy independence by increasing the private sector supply of renewable energy and decreasing the demand for energy through energy efficiency improvements.
 Over time, these investments can also help lower the cost of energy costs for small businesses and agricultural producers.